BattyBest/LINEDIT/README.md

 - \[Trace\] - Toggle whether to display cursor X,Y coordinates in the bottom-left of the screen.
 - \[Graph\] - Zoom in or out and/or change the resolution of the image.
 - \[Vars\] - Display the ordered points, if cursor is at an ordered point or points, then get the option to edit the point going from oldest to newest.
 - \[Enter\] - Export current image.
 When clicked, the program will error, intentionally.
 To get the export, click on the goto option, then delete the junk surrounding the list definition.
+You can then press enter, and then \[2ND\] + \[Entry\] to insert it into a program.
 - \[Stat\] - Display current list of ordered pairs.
 Will overflow off the screen if the list is too big.

 Note: In some of the functions, freeform text can be inputted.
 An invalid input will cause the program to crash.
 To recover your work if the program crashes, set the variable Z to 3 times pi before re-launching the program.
 This will import the previous list over.
 It will not import the zoom.